freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 1. KeyVaults should be added.
 Must account for are soft deletable and hang around for 90 days.
 1. Log Analytics should have private storage scope
 1. Merge P2S certificate upload into template in 8-create-vpn.sh
-1. Put Linux vm drive in storage resource groupls
+1. Put Linux vm drive in storage resource groups
+1. Download the VPN package from the p2s blade in the VNG

 ## Scripts
 | Script                       | Required for Bastion | Required for P2S VPN | Purpose |